Skip to main content

 • Is a spreadsheet ever the right answer?

-Genuinely, yes.
-A small school with stable, mostly full-time staffing and a rare-change timetable can run well on a careful spreadsheet.
-The line is crossed when part-timers, job-shares, and specialist rotations push the checking burden past what visual inspection can catch — that is when errors start reaching staff.
+Yes.
+A small school with stable, mostly full-time staff and a timetable that rarely changes can run well on a careful spreadsheet.
+The line is crossed when part-timers, job-shares and specialist rotations push the checking past what eyes can catch.
+That is when errors start reaching staff.

 • We already have a good spreadsheet.
 What would we actually gain?

-Mostly the checking and the changes: automated validation of every per-teacher promise before staff see the timetable, and minutes instead of weekends when staffing changes mid-term.
-Schools also consolidate the cover, duty, and wet-day sheets that grew up around the timetable.
+Mostly the checking and the changes: every teacher’s planning time checked automatically before staff see the timetable, and minutes instead of weekends when staffing changes mid-term.
+Schools also retire the cover, duty and wet day sheets that grew up around the timetable.

 • What does switching cost in effort?

-Bell Path's setup is a guided flow most schools complete in around half an hour — staff, classes, rooms, meetings, entitlements, agreements.
-The first generated draft usually surfaces a few hidden constraints the spreadsheet never wrote down, which is exactly the point.
+Setup is a guided wizard most schools complete in about half an hour: staff, classes, rooms, meetings, planning time and agreements.
+The first generated draft usually brings up a few rules the spreadsheet never wrote down, which is the point.